You have reached the first chapter of the novel from the pages of a finished passport, read along and I hope you enjoy.

 “Don’t you miss when you didn’t have anyone breathing down your neck about your outfit all day?”

 “All day?
 Speak for yourself.
 I’ve never needed anyone to remind me to dress right and neither should you.”

 “So much for the sympathy of an old friend.”

 “I don’t have to be nice.
-You skipped out on dinner invites from Marcus and I twice now.”
+You’ve skipped out on dinner invites from Marcus and I twice now.”

 “I didn’t skip.
 I was busy.”

 “Sorry.
-Just thinking about a text I got earlier.”
+Just thinking about a text I got on my way in.”

 “Anything you wanna talk about?”

 “No it’s nothing like that.
 Just something outta left field.”